did-app/www/legal/privacy-policy/index.md

 We automatically collect certain information when you visit, use or navigate the Services.
 This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Services and other technical information.
 This information is primarily needed to maintain the security and operation of our Services, and for our internal analytics and reporting purposes.

 Online Identifiers.
-We collect cookie identifiers, or others such as the ones used for analytics and marketing; and other similar data.
+We collect cookie identifiers for analytics.